PhilippLenders/literature/README.md

 )

 ```
+ - [x] execute console.bat and type "node -v" you will see v8.9.4
- - [x] execute console.bat and type "npm --version" you will see 5.6.0
+ - [x] type "npm --version" you will see 5.6.0
+ ready